debuggingtissue/deepscope-wsi-saliency-annotation-example/README.md

         cd my/path/to/deepscope-wsi-saliency-annotation-example

-6. Install the dependencies using the `requirements.txt` file
+6. Install the dependencies using the `requirements-python27.txt` file

         pip install -r requirements-python27.txt